- This post contains affiliate links. Read more here.

 Ancient Roman cattle herders, cart pullers, and guardians, rottweilers are renowned for gentleness with family and friends, and strength and bravery in defending them.
 These dogs can be quite silly and playful, despite their size.

 The papillon is named for its graceful feathered ears.
 Royal portraiture shows small spaniels resembling the papillon as far back as the 16th century!
-They are active, companionable, and highly trainable—the smartest of the toy dog breeds.
+This toy breed is active, companionable, and highly trainable—the smartest of the toy dog breeds.
 Papillons are frequent winners at agility competitions and have a reputation for being highly trainable, even by less experienced owners.